Anduin2017/jquery-utc-time/README.md

         // Always display time and date not `some time` ago.
         disableAgo: false,

-        // Always disable the hover effect.
+        // After the content is replaced.
         onSet: function(element) { },

         // Disable auto update the value by seconds.